We will be running a workshop at Thonk in Brighton for those who want to learn how to build the Fort Processor!!

 For our general research into radio-electronics-as-noise-instruments, and low-voltage tube amplifier + distortion circuits, radio expert Mike Kana very kindly sent us a wealth of rare and interesting vintage components which will be very useful for future Isn'tses circuits!
 Thanks Mike!

-Martin Howse, who designed the Micro-blackdeath and the Dark Interpreter which we have used extensively in Isn'tses and Cementimental performances.
+Martin Howse, who designed the Micro-blackdeath and the Dark Interpreter which we have used extensively in Isn'tses performances.
 Great sounding and highly original instruments with esoteric and alchemical concepts behind them.

 Radio was very important during the world wars when Newhaven Fort was an active military site so we have been looking for inspiration at wartime radios.
 The rugged and often improvised DIY construction of these devices is reminiscent of the aesthetic of our own noise instruments.
 Below is a collage of interesting things we found on radio devices and some of our video hardware imagery.